havrikov/tribble/README.md

 ### Scala DSL

-The Scala DSL variant profits from type checking and syntax highlighting in IDEs but has a limitation on the size of the grammar.
+The preferred way of providing a grammar to tribble is using its Scala DSL variant because it profits from type checking and syntax highlighting in IDEs.

+> Note.
+If you rely on advanced Scala features to compute (parts of) your grammar programmatically,
+> consider looking into the `--loading-strategy=compile` option.
+> :warning: This option has a limitation on the size of the grammar.
-If a `StackOverflowError` is thrown during compilation, increasing the available stack size usually helps: `-Xss1g`.
+> If a `StackOverflowError` is thrown during compilation, increasing the available stack size usually helps: `-Xss1g`.
-Sometimes, however a `ToolBoxError: reflective compilation has failed` is thrown indicating that the grammar is simply too large and the scala compiler generates a method exceeding the 64kb limit of the JVM.
+> Sometimes, however a `ToolBoxError: reflective compilation has failed` is thrown indicating that the grammar is simply too large,
+> and the scala compiler generates a method exceeding the 64kb limit of the JVM.
-If this happens, consider switching to the text-based grammar format presented further down.
+> If this happens, consider switching to the text-based grammar format presented further down.

 ```scala
 // optional import statement which enables syntax highlighting and type checking in IDEs